 The passport issuing agency will also require that parents provide photo identification.
 Acceptable documents are:

 - A valid U.S. drivers license.
-A secondary piece of identification will be necessary if the license is issued in a state other than the one in which the passport is being applied.
+A secondary piece of identification will be necessary if the license is in a state other than the one in which the passport is being apply for.

 - A valid, undamaged U.S. passport that is less than five years old.

 U.S. law requires that both parents or guardians be present at the time of the child passport application.
 They must both provide proof of parental relationship or legal guardianship.
 If one parent cannot be present, the other parent must provide a notarized Form DS-3053: Statement of Consent from the other guardian or parent.